farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Client.md

 ### getNameRegistryEvent

-Returns the on-chain event most recently associated with changing an fname's ownership.
+Returns the onchain event most recently associated with changing an fname's ownership.

 #### Usage